 This institution is educational and fun for the whole family, attracting geeks of all ages and backgrounds.
 The Arizona Science Center is home to a wide variety of exhibitions, expos and fairs!

 First Fridays is one of the most exciting cultural happenings in Phoenix.
-The event brings together art lovers and providers such as artists, galleries, venues and workshops that are gong to be open every first friday of the month.
+The event brings together art lovers and providers such as artists, galleries, venues and workshops that are going to be open every first Friday of the month.
 This remarkable and unique initiative truly provides an eclectic artistic map of Phoenix.

 Food & Drinks

 This forward-thinking restaurant is quickly becoming a nationwide sensation.
 If you thought healthy food and conscious nutritional choices were boring, well visit this establishment and be prepared to have your mind (and taste buds) blown away!

 You know those times you want to splurge, have a fabulous dinner and be treated like royalty?
 Well if that’s you, and you’re in Phoenix, then you need to go to Mastro’s.
 With three locations in the Valley, Mastro’s is the definition of decadence.
 Be careful, their steaks come to the table at 500 degrees!
 Don’t worry, you don’t have to be loaded to enjoy this fancy restaurant.
 Go to the bar for a cocktail and listen to the piano player belt out some Billy Joel or Elton John.

 “We’ve combined the coolness and community of a coffee shop, with the fresh and wholesome ingredients found at your local farmers market, to give breakfast the makeover it deserves!
 Breakfast has become the new happy hour!”
 Ok, we’re in.
 But plan ahead, the lines can be looong on the weekend.
 No worries, grab a cup of java from their barista and soak up the morning sun outside.